mrkisrippy/FlaskDeploymentUbuntu/README.md

 # FlaskDeploymentUbuntu18
-A Minimal Flask App along with deployment instructions
+A Minimal Flask Application along with deployment instructions